WanderingStar/WanderingStar.github.io/_posts/2017-06-18-swift4-codable-enum.md

 Well, it's been more than a year since I last posted here...
 I ran into the limitations of the reflection system and then got distracted by other things.

-Just a quick post to provide an example of a `Codable` `enum` in Swift 4, since I couldn't find one with a trivial search...
+Just a quick post to provide an example of a `Codable` `enum` with associated values in Swift 4, since I couldn't find one with a trivial search...

 This `enum` has two cases, each with associated values (of `Codable` types).
 We represent it in JSON as an `object` (which is like a Swift dictionary).
 Because there are dictionaries that are well-formed JSON, but don't represent correct Shapes, we have to check the assumptions as we Decode, and throw errors.

+Of course, this is a toy example.
+In a real-world situation, you'd want to chose a JSON representation that more closely matches your structure.
+Having a single key that corresponds to each `enum` case would probably make sense.

 You can download a [playground here](/uploads/CodableEnum.playground.zip).